-Effective Date: January 1, 2020
+Effective Date: January 1, 2023

-Collection of Information
+Collection and Retention of Personal Information

-- Characteristics of protected classifications under California or federal law, such as age and gender;
+- Characteristics of protected classifications under California or federal law, such as age and gender.

-- Commercial information, such as transaction information and purchase history;
+- Commercial information, such as transaction information and purchase history.

-- Internet or network activity information, such as browsing history and interactions with our website;
+- Internet or network activity information, such as browsing history and interactions with our website.

-- Professional or employment-related information, such as job title and position and employer information;
+- Professional or employment-related information, such as job title and position and employer information.

-Sources of Information
+Sources of Personal Information